Wabinab/Wabinab.github.io/assets/articles/2024-02-27-Hidden-Potential-Postmortem.md

-# Postmortem: Hidden Potential by Adam Grant
+# Afterthought: Hidden Potential by Adam Grant
-postmortem
+afterthought

 <p class="text-center"><em>Potential isn't the matter of where you start, but of how far you travel.</em></p>